shuaichentian/Auroral-Boundary-Determination/README.md

 ```
 python model_load.py
 ```
->The folder `Pre-trained CNN_PYTHON` contains the code for segmenting the auroral oval from UVI images.
+>The folder `Extract auroral boundary_MATLAB` contains the code for segmenting the auroral oval from UVI images.
 >>The subfolder `Image_test` contains the UVI images.
 >>The subfolder `Confidence map` contains the confidence map you obtained from previous step.
 >>The subfolder `ini` contains the initialization image for inner and outer zero level set curves.